-The NC BoS CoC Permanent Housing, Transitional Housing, and Families subcommittees each discuss access to mainstream benefits and other sources of increasing income; the Steering Committee is informed of results.
-Meetings this year were held May 13, May 17, May 18, and October 25.
+The NC BoS CoC Permanent Housing, Transitional Housing, and Families subcommittees each discuss access to mainstream benefits and other sources of increasing income; the Steering Committee is informed of results and also discusses this issue regularly.
+Meetings of the subcommittees this year were held February 8, 15, & 22; May 10, 17, & 24; and August 9, 16, & 24.